Goldziher/tree-sitter-language-pack/README.md

 - All languages bundled by this package are licensed under permissive open-source licenses (MIT, Apache 2.0 etc.) only - no GPL licensed languages are included.
-- This library is compatible with [tree-sitter](https://tree-sitter.github.io/tree-sitter/) v0.22.0 and above.

 ## Features